Boombabob/Fabric-Server-Essentials/README.md

 ## Info command
 **/info**

 This command allows players to see information about the server.
-To change the information displayed, edit it in the config.
+To change the information displayed, edit it in the config and use \n for new lines.

 ## Coords command